 Culminating in revenge will be swiftly inflicted upon us.
 They will revel in getting their own back and more important will not wish to see us.

-Sadly these negative feeling are often stronger than the positives.
-But look at it another way, rekindling a once so special friend is worth the risk of an attempted failure.
-Anyway, apart from yourself, who is going to know about your failure-only you!
+Sadly these negative feelings are often stronger than the positives.
+But look at it another way, rekindling a once-so-special friend is worth the risk of an attempted failure.
+Anyway, apart from yourself, who is going to know about your failure-only you?

 Nobody can predict how these rekindling’s will work out?